-1. Given the diverse population and varying missions of community colleges and technical colleges, the Student Success Index provides a more comprehensive measure of institutional effectiveness than traditional graduation and retention rates.

-- 2. Outcomes for the Student Success Index are determined using data from the KHEDS AY Collection and data from the National Student Clearinghouse.
+- 1. The data may have changed slightly from Entrance Year 2005 through Entrance Year 2009 for Washburn University, and from Entrance Year 2008 through Entrance Year 2012 for Washburn Institute of Technology, due to a data clean-up which improved the quality of data.
+Due to this slight adjustment in data, this table may not match exactly what was published in the prior year data books. - 2.
+Given the diverse population and varying missions of community colleges and technical colleges, the Student Success Index provides a more comprehensive measure of institutional effectiveness than traditional graduation and retention rates. - 3.
+Outcomes for the Student Success Index are determined using data from the KHEDS AY Collection and data from the National Student Clearinghouse.
 These outcomes are examined for an academic year cohort from the KHEDS AY Collection.
 Each cohort represents a different cohort year.
 The student is counted once per academic year for each institution.
 Translations have been made for merged institutions, and the current institution is used for the label.
 For completions, all completions reported to KBOR in the AY Completions File have been used.
 This may include stand-alone programs/occupational programs, certificates, and degrees.
 The segments on the index bar are mutually exclusive from left to right.
-Once the student is counted in one segment, that student is not counted in another segment. - 3.
+Once the student is counted in one segment, that student is not counted in another segment. - 4.
 The Student Success Index varies from typical IPEDS measures in the followings ways: - The index uses an academic year cohort, not the fall cohort. - The entrance year is the academic year in which the student entered the Kansas' public postsecondary education system. - The index includes part-time and full-time students, as well as transfer students. - Exclusions.
 IPEDS allows exclusion of students from the cohort such as death or total and permanent disability; service in the armed forces (including those called to active duty); service with a foreign aid service of the federal government, such as the Peace Corps; or service on official church missions.
 KBOR does not track or remove exclusions. - Formal transfer preparation programs.
 If an institution has a formal transfer preparation program, but that student does not receive a formal award from the first institution, the first institution can count the student as a graduate if the student fulfills the transfer preparation program and transfers to another institution.
 KBOR does not track transfer preparation specifically. - IPEDS allows institutions to count completers as 'retained' in retention rates for 2-year institutions under some circumstances.
 These are broken out separately for the index. - Types of degrees/awards.
 In order to count a student or award for IPEDS the student must be seeking a formal degree, certificate, or award.
 KBOR and institutions have not always defined these in the same way, and some awards/occupational programs have not always been collected by KBOR.
 The index counts postsecondary credit toward degrees, certificates, and stand-alone programs (occupational programs) if these have been submitted to KBOR.
 Any level of completion found within the specified timeframe is counted. - Expected time to degree.
 For the success index, no differentiation regarding the length of a degree program was made.
 KBOR evaluates whether a student completed or retained at the end of each rate year whereas IPEDS looks at 150% of the time of the degree program. - Mergers.
 KBOR used translations for the merged institutions.
-It is uncertain how these were reported to IPEDS. - 4.
-Specific data for Washburn University Student Success Index is as follows:
+It is uncertain how these were reported to IPEDS. - 5.
+Specific data for Washburn University Student Success Index (six year rate) is as follows: